junariltd/interview_app/README.md

-This application consists of a [Flask](https://github.com/pallets/flask) web server with a JSON API, and a JavaScript front-end that uses the [Odoo Web Library](https://github.com/odoo/owl/blob/master/doc/readme.md) framework (a React/Vue-like framework used in Odoo).
+This application consists of a [Flask](https://github.com/pallets/flask) web server with a JSON API, and a JavaScript front-end that uses the [Odoo Web Library](https://github.com/odoo/owl/blob/master/doc/readme.md) framework (a modern React/Vue-like framework).

 ## Requirements